ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-essentials/example.md

 ./keybroker-app -v --endpoint http://172.17.0.2:8088 skywalker
 ```

-You should now get a successful attestion as shown:
+You should now get a successful attestation as shown:

 ```output
 INFO Requesting key named 'skywalker' from the keybroker server with URL http://172.17.0.2:8088/keys/v1/key/skywalker